microsoft/rushstack.io-website/pages/heft_tutorials/getting_started.md

     }
     ```

     Note that `"types": ["node"]` references the `@types/node` package that we installed above.
-This is needed because Node.js is a global environment, so its typings must be loaded globally (whereas most other `@types` packages can be loaded via `import` statements in your source code).
+This is needed
+    because Node.js is a global environment, so its typings must be loaded globally.
+Most other `@types` packages
+    can be loaded via `import` statements in your source code.

-    See the [typescript task]({% link pages/heft_tasks/typescript.md %}) documentation for more background about TypeScript configuration with Heft.
+    See the [typescript task]({% link pages/heft_tasks/typescript.md %}) documentation for more background about

-6. Let's try manually invoking Heft's [command line]({% link pages/heft/cli.md %}) to build our project.
+    TypeScript configuration with Heft.

+6. You can invoke Heft using `./node_modules/.bin/heft`, but it's more convenient to install it globally
+    so that it's always available in your shell `PATH`:

     ```shell
+    # Install the Heft tool globally
+    $ pnpm install --global @rushstack/heft
+    ```

+    > What if the globally installed `heft` binary is the wrong version?
+    >
+    > Just like Rush, Heft implements a "version selector" feature that will automatically
+    > discover your local `node_modules` folder and invoke `./node_modules/.bin/heft`, ensuring
+    > that the correct version is used.

+7. Let's try manually invoking Heft's [command line]({% link pages/heft/cli.md %}) to build our project.

+    ```shell
     # For Windows, use backslashes for all these commands

+    # Make sure we're in your project folder
+    $ cd my-app

     # View the command line help
-    $ ./node_modules/.bin/heft --help
+    $ heft --help
-    $ ./node_modules/.bin/heft build --help
+    $ heft build --help

     # Build the project
-    $ ./node_modules/.bin/heft build
+    $ heft build

     # To see more detail about what Heft is doing, add you can the "--verbose" flag
-    $ ./node_modules/.bin/heft build --verbose
+    $ heft build --verbose
     ```

     Invoking `heft build` should produce console output like this: